ARUNKUMAR069/50-JavaScript-Questions/Questions.md

 # Question Number 45 : Write a function to find the maxium of two numbers
 # Question Number 46 : Create a Function that takes a number and returns it's factorial
 # Question Number 47 : Write a function that accepts a string and returns it reverse
+# Question Number 48 : Create a function to find the largest number in an array